buildah-add

 DESCRIPTION

 Adds the contents of a file, URL, or a directory to a container's working directory or a specified location in the container.
-If a local source file appears
+If a local source file appears to be an archive, its

-to be an archive, its contents are extracted and added instead of the archive file itself.
-If a local directory is specified as a source, its contents are
+contents are extracted and added instead of the archive file itself.
+If a local directory is specified as a source, its contents are copied to the destination.

 OPTIONS